uncomfyhalomacro/waterfall/README.md

 # waterfall
-a curation of all rice and configs for https://github.com/riverwm/river
+a curation of all my rice and configs for https://github.com/riverwm/river